Tom Davies (rugby league)

-Tom Davies (born 11 January 1997) is an English rugby league footballer who plays as a er for the Catalans Dragons in the Betfred Super League and England at international level.
+Tom Davies (born 11 January 1997) is an English rugby league footballer who plays as a er for Hull Kingston Rovers in the Super League and England at international level.

 He previously played for the Wigan Warriors in the Super League, and spent time on loan from Wigan at the Swinton Lions in the Championship.

 Background

-Davies was born in Wigan, Greater Manchester, England.
+Davies was born in Wigan, Lancashire, England.

 He signed for Wigan after an initial trial having played amateur rugby league for Shevington Sharks, Orrell St. James and Wigan St. Patrick’s.
-At the time of the trial he was playing semi-professional rugby union with Flyde after being released from a scholarship with Leigh Centurions.
+At the time of the trial he was playing semi-professional rugby union with Fylde after being released from a scholarship with Leigh Centurions.
 He made his professional début on 19 March 2017, scoring a try against Huddersfield Giants in a 16–16 draw.

 Club career

-2017
+Wigan Warriors

 Following the departure of Josh Charnley to the Sale Sharks, and injuries to first team wingers Joe Burgess, Lewis Tierney and Dom Manfredi, Davies got his début against Huddersfield.
 After scoring on début he kept his place despite the return of Burgess and Tierney.
 He then scored a brace of long range tries against the Catalans Dragons.
 Further tries against Swinton, St. Helens and Hull FC helped him to a total of 14 tries in his rookie season.

-2018

 After an impressive rookie season, Davies was handed the number 2 shirt at the Wigan club replacing the injured Dominic Manfredi.
 Davies scored Wigan's first try of the year with a diving effort against the Salford Red Devils followed by further tries against Widnes and Wakefield followed by a brace against Huddersfield to give him five tries in six appearances.
 His next try came four games later against Warrington at the Magic Weekend after Morgan Escare scooped up a loose pass and selflessly passed the ball to Davies rather than running to the line himself.
 Further tries came against Leeds, Warrington, Huddersfield, Wakefield and a 50m solo run against Castleford.
 After four games without scoring he scored a try in the derby against St Helens from a seemingly impossible position with two tacklers holding him up 2m from the line, but drove forward and reached out to plant the ball on the white line just after halftime to halt a potential Saints fightback.
 Known for his aggressive ball carrying he averaged 148m per game as well as averaging 3 tackle breaks and a clean break per match.
 Following his early season form he was called up to the England Knights Performance Squad before signing a new five year deal with the Wigan Warriors just a year after making his debut despite only recently signing a new improved deal.

 He played in the 2018 Super League Grand Final victory over the Warrington Wolves at Old Trafford.